-SECTION CURRENT LAW GOVERNOR SENATE PASSED HOUSE PASSED CONFERENCE Sec.
+SECTION CURRENT LAW GOVERNOR SENATE SUBC.
+CHAIR HOUSE CONFERENCE Sec.
 35b Children's Choice Initiative Appropriates \$250,000 GF/GP for FY 2020-21 to the Children's Choice Initiative for a multisensory structured language education method to improve reading proficiency rates and comply with Sec.
 1280f of the Revised School Code.
 Repeals the section.
 Retains the section at \$250,000.
-Retains the section at \$250,000.
 Sec.
 35d Orton-Gillingham Dyslexia Tool Appropriates \$500,000 GF/GP for the Orton- Gillingham dyslexia tool to be used by districts.
 Funding is distributed on a first-come, first-served basis by the Department to districts that apply for grants to purchase training or components offered by Orton-Gillingham.
 Repeals the section.
-Retains the section and increases funding to \$1,000,000.
-Concurs with Governor.
+Retains the section at \$500,000.
 Sec.
 35e Boys and Girls Club Appropriates \$1,000,000 GF/GP to the Boys and Girls Club to provide early literacy and academic support to at-risk youth.
 Repeals the section.
 Retains the section at \$1,000,000.
-Concurs with Governor.
 Sec.
 35f Chaldean Community Foundation Appropriates \$500,000 GF/GP to the Chaldean Community Foundation to support and expand early childhood learning opportunities, improve early literacy achievement, increase high school graduation rates for new Americans, and assist with diploma acquisition, skills training, and postsecondary education.
 Repeals the section.
-Retains the section and increases funding to \$700,000.
-Concurs with Governor.
+Retains the section and increases funding to \$750,000.
+Sec.
+35g - NEW Out-of-School Learning Opportunities N/A Appropriates \$60,000,000 for FY 2021-22 for out-of-school learning opportunities to address student learning loss and the academic, social, mental, and physical well- Does not include.

-SECTION CURRENT LAW GOVERNOR SENATE PASSED HOUSE PASSED CONFERENCE Sec.
-35g - NEW Out-of-School Learning Opportunities (Executive) Innovative Community Libraries (House) N/A Appropriates \$60,000,000 for FY 2021-22 for out-of-school learning opportunities to address student learning loss and the academic, social, mental, and physical well- being of preschool through grade 12 students.
+SECTION CURRENT LAW GOVERNOR SENATE SUBC.
+CHAIR HOUSE CONFERENCE SECTION CURRENT LAW being of preschool through grade 12 students.
 (2) Distributes funding to each ISD proportionate to the number of pupils enrolled in the ISD or its constituent districts who are determined to be economically disadvantaged.
-(3) ISDs are to award funding to in-person summer programs including out-of- school time providers, day camps, licensed childcare providers, and other programs with a successful track record of providing programming for youth.
+(3) ISDs are to award funding to in-person summer SENATE SUBC.
+CHAIR HOUSE CONFERENCE programs including out-of- school time providers, day camps, licensed childcare providers, and other programs with a successful track record of providing programming for youth.
 Programs must be provided between May 30, 2022 and September 1, 2022.
-(Similar funding is requested in an FY 2020-21 Does not include.
-(1) Appropriates \$1,000,000 SAF for FY 2021-22 for grants to districts that have established innovative community libraries (ICLs).
-(2) To be eligible, requires an ICL to do the following: Engage and connect readers Provide resources that are used to further reading skills - Involve community volunteers and donations (5) Requires MDE's Innovation Council to rank applications and award 20 grants to ICLs based on the following criteria: How the ICL has addressed early childhood literacy gaps How the ICL has connected different readers together How the ICL will promote its approach to other districts or communities addressing Sec.
-39 GSRP Formula Provides the formula by which slot allocations for ISDs are calculated. supplemental.)
+(Similar funding is requested in an FY 2020-21 supplemental.)
+Sec.
+39 GSRP Formula Provides the formula by which slot allocations for ISDs are calculated.
 Increases full-day payments from \$7,250 to \$8,275 per child, and part-day from \$3,625 to \$4,138 per child.
-Concurs with Governor. early literacy gaps Increases full-day payments from \$7,250 to \$8,211, and part-day from \$3,625 to \$4,106.
+Concurs with Governor.
 (8) Adds language stating that hold harmless funding for FY 2021-22 must be based on final allocations for FY 2019-20.
 (8) Concurs with Governor.
-Concurs with Governor.
 Updates to fiscal years are included.
-Concurs with Governor.
 Concurs with Governor.